machanic/hard_label_attacks/README.md

 # Introduction
 This repository includes the source code for "Boosting Ray Search Procedure of Hard-label Attacks with Transfer-based Priors".
-To further support reproducibility, we provide the complete attack code for our method and all the baseline methods in [https://github.com/machanic/hard_label_attacks](https://github.com/machanic/hard_label_attacks).
+To further support reproducibility, we provide the complete attack code for our method and all the baseline methods.

 # Repository Structure
 ```